prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

+- Additionally, it's worth pointing out...

-- We create the "commit list" so the list of `itx`s to write out...
+- The point of the "commit list" is so we have a list of `itx`'s to write out...

-   - is isolated from this concurrent ZPL activity
+   - that will _not_ be modified by any concurrent ZPL activity.

+- As new ZPL operations occur, the sync list may change...

+   - for example, operations may be added to it...

+   - but the commit list will remain the same.

 ---